A Comprehensive Guide to Your First Powerlifting Meet

 Understand the weigh-in procedures.

-If you've never lifted on a combo rack, try to gain access for at least 1-2 training sessions right before the meet.
+If you've seen a powerlifting meet on social media you’ll notice that they use specific lifting equipment.
+Either the combo rack or the monolift make it faster to adjust weights faster, making the event more efficient.
+Try to use one for your final training sessions.
 Specifically, learn how to adjust the heights and rerack the squat.
 They are typically less stable than a power rack, so you must deliberately return the bar to the uprights.

 Practice with commands